 - Replace outdoor fan motor: $250–$650

-Just like a heat pump that won’t turn on, a heat pump that won’t cool can be connected to many problems.
-We advise checking for:
+Just like a heat pump that won’t turn on, a heat pump that won’t cool can be linked to many problems.
+We suggest checking for:

 - Correct thermostat settings